what is the cost of a 1 carat diamond

 • When shopping, consider which characteristics are most important to you (e.g., size vs. color/clarity).

 • Pricing structures may change as the lab-grown diamond industry evolves.
-Technological advancements and market forces will continue to influence pricing to some degree.
+Technological advancements and market forces will continue to influence pricing to some degree and also the cost of larger stones, such as 2-carat diamond earrings, to see how they compare in price.

 How has the cost of 1 carat natural diamonds changed over time